 The deferred sales charge of \$0.150 per Unit is accrued in three monthly installments and will be charged to a Trust's capital account established under the Indenture (the "Capital Account") on the dates specified in the Summary of Essential Information-Deferred Sales Charge Payment Dates.
 As a result of the deferred sales charge being a fixed dollar amount, if the Public Offering Price exceeds \$10.00 per Unit, the deferred sales charge will be less than 1.50%, and as noted above, an initial sales charge will apply.
 If the Public Offering Price is less than \$10.00 per Unit, the deferred sales charge will exceed 1.50%, in which case a Credit will be applied to ensure the purchaser is not charged more than the maximum of 1.50% of the Public Offering Price.
 If a Deferred Sales Charge Payment Date is not a business day, the payment will be charged to a Trust on the next business day.
-To the extent that the entire deferred sales charge of \$0.150 per Unit has not been deducted at the time of repurchase or redemption of Units prior to the final date specified in a Trust's Summary of Essential Information- Deferred Sales Charge Payment Dates section, any unpaid amount will be deducted from the proceeds.
+To the extent that the entire deferred sales charge of \$0.150 per Unit has not been deducted at the time of repurchase or redemption of Units prior to the final date specified in a Trust's Summary of Essential Information-Deferred Sales Charge Payment Dates section, any unpaid amount will be deducted from the proceeds.
+Accordingly, the net asset value of your Units will decrease following each deferred sales charge payment.
 Units purchased pursuant to the Reinvestment Plan are not subject to the remaining applicable deferred sales charge deduction.
 See Reinvestment Plan.